quincy/matchers-presentation/presentation/slides.md

 ## Beyond JUnit
 ### Testing With Hamcrest Matchers

+Note: Hi I'm Quincy...

 ---

 # Agenda
 * What is a Matcher?
 * Why should I use them?
+* A brief discussion on Mocks
+* Given, When, Then testing
-* Lots of examples
+* Examples
-* Hamcrest Matchers vs. Mockito Matchers
 * Implementing the Matcher interface
+* Existing Matchers

+Note: Here is a brief overview of what we're going to talk about today

 ---

 # What is a Matcher?
 * An object allowing 'match' rules to be defined declaratively
 * Hamcrest is not a test framework, but Matchers are very useful in tests
+  * UI Validation
+  * data filtering

 ---

 # Why should I use Matchers?
-* Allows writing flexible tests without overspecifying expected behavior
+* Allows writing flexible tests without over-specifying expected behavior
 * Tests can be written in a sort of mini-DSL, which can help you test intended behavior rather than implementation

+Note: This helps tests break less often when unimportant changes are made

 ---

-# Mocking
+# Mock Objects
 You've probably used Mockito.

-It's likely you've been using it wrong.
+It's likely you've been using it wrong. <!-- .element: class="fragment" data-fragment-index="1" -->

 ## Rules To Mock By